jphmrst/defblog/README.md

 (except for any uploading via rsync, which can be triggered from with ORG-PUBLISH).

+## Requirements

+Requires Emacs 27.1 or later, specifically for the `make-decoded-time` function introduced with that release.

 ## File structure

 To use `defblog`, you must structure your Org files as follows: